This web1 publication aspires to dip into Gita

 Clean internet

-Just the way oceans are filled up with plastics, the internet is infected with countless cookies and trackers.
+The way oceans are filled up with plastics, the internet is infected with countless cookies and trackers.
 Some of them useful for the functions of websites - but most to profile the users - to serve them pesky ads.
 Put together, they have turned the internet into a surveillance apparatus.

 An immune response is the rise of freedom tech - privacy tools - VPNs, ad-blockers, encrypted chats, and scramblers.
 These tools are not only complicated, they make internet slow.
 My aspiration is to provide a reading experience as it was meant to be - Cookies free , Trackers free, Advertising free - without the reader having to use privacy crutches.